 - The search for a bootable device is started from a low ROM address to a high ROM address (starting at C8000h).
 The boot device with the lower address gets higher priority to be assigned as drive C then those with higher addresses. - 2.
 The EISA bus is scanned first.
-If an EISA expansion board is configured to occupy the C8000h address, then it becomes the boot device. - 3.
-The PCI bus is scanned next.
-If the embedded PCI SCSI controller is enabled using the SCU and "Boot sequence preferance" is set for Embedded SCSI, then it is the boot device.
+If an EISA expansion board is configured to occupy the C8000h address, then it becomes the boot device. - The PCI bus is scanned next.
+If the embedded PCI SCSI controller is enabled using the SCU, then it is the boot device.
 If "PCI slots" is the selected SCU option, then the boot device is determined by the PCI scan sequence: - a.
-PCI slots are scanned in ascending order starting with slot 1. - b.
-For each bus, the scanning sequence is also in ascending order starting from device 0 to device 1Fh.
+PCI slots are scanned in ascending order starting with slot 0. - For each bus, the scanning sequence is also in ascending order starting from device 0 to device 1Fh.

 For each device found, the server scans to see if there are any additional PCI busses on that controller.
 As PCI busses are detected, they are assigned the next available PCI bus number in sequence.
 Controllers such as the Adaptec 2940W and the Mylex RAID controllers (1, 2, or 3 channel) have no additional PCI busses onboard.
 They would represent a single device on PCI bus 0 if installed in PCI slots 1 - 3.
+Delete rest of paragraph.

-Slot priorities are summarized as:
+The slot priorities are summarized as: